pingcap/docs/how-to/maintain/backup-and-restore.md

     update mysql.tidb set VARIABLE_VALUE = '720h' where VARIABLE_NAME = 'tikv_gc_life_time';
     ```

-- Step 2: after you finish running the `mydumper` command, restore the GC value of the TiDB cluster to its original value in step 1.
+2. After running the `mydumper` command, adjust GC value of the TiDB cluster to its original value in step 1.

     {{< copyable "sql" >}}